XIAZY/HACG-Cache/README.md

 # HACG-Cache
-A cache collection for the old HACG website
+A cache collection for the old HACG website.

+Hopefully this won't be updated.